Omarama XC Classic Results 2019

 The road was graded last year and likely to need clearing next or the following year.
 Pattersons (landowner) has been paid at last and now myself, Rod Stuart and Kevin McManus have a joint account to make sure the road fund can now operate as required.
 We do need to ask each time before going up and all pilots and drivers need to sign a waiver form, which you can do at Longslip Station, just into the Lindis Pass near the Ahuriri turnoff.
 Also please remember to log vehicles in the book at the gate by the lower launch.

-For the Classic, you don't need to get permission each day but do need to sign the waiver and log into the book at the lower launch.
+During the Classic, you don't need to get permission each day but do need to sign the waiver and log into the book at the lower launch.

 The waiver form can be downloaded and filled in prior to dropping off at Longslip.Station.
 Download below.